Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US012/01.requirements-engineering/Readme.md

 > **Answer:** Only one file at a time.

 > **Question:** In the CSV containing the data from the legacy system, properties classified as Apartment have themselves a value for Sun Exposure.
-However, the specification document describes this attribute as exclusive to the property type House: "In case the property is a house, the existence of a basement, an inhabitable loft, and sun exposure must be registered as well.".
+However, the specification document describes this attribute as exclusive to the land type House: "In case the land is a house, the existence of a basement, an inhabitable loft, and sun exposure must be registered as well.".
 Do we add Sun Exposure to the apartment's attributes or does it stay exclusive to house?
 >
 > **Answer:**